alh-alabdullatif/level3-project-alhanouf/readme.md

 4 - deplying the micro-services to prod name-space

 ## Dashboards
-can be found in k8s-sandbox under json-dashboard folder
+- Can be found in k8s-sandbox under json-dashboard folder
 ## More

 - The tools can be accessed via Nodeport